andrew-fowler/test-strategy/PITCHME.md

 If the fix is a clear requirement and doesn't significantly affect delivery, implement the fix and confirm resolution.
 If the fix is not a clear requirement and/or does significantly affect delivery, the Product Owner chooses to either action an immediate fix, or direct the team to formalise the bug and place it on the backlog for prioritisation.

 ---

+Common questions the strategy should answer

+- How many tests to write?
+- Is our build too long?
+- What happens post release?
+- Who is responsible for testing?
+- When does testing start?
+- What tooling should we use?
+-

+---

 ### Web